Quim (footballer, born 1975)

-He appeared in 396 Primeira Liga matches during his professional career, over 12 seasons with Braga, six with Benfica and one with Aves, and won five major titles with the second club.
+He appeared in 396 Primeira Liga matches during his career, over 12 seasons with Braga, six with Benfica and one with Aves, and won five major titles with the second club.

 Quim represented Portugal at the 2006 World Cup and in two European Championships, earning 32 caps.

 Club career

 Braga

 Born in Vila Nova de Famalicão, Braga District, Quim started his career at S.C.
 Braga.

 He played his first game in the Primeira Liga during the 1994–95 season, becoming the club's first-choice shortly after.

 Benfica

 On 7 July 2004, Quim joined S.L.
 Benfica on a five-year contract, sharing the goal with José Moreira in the title-winning 2004–05.
 He began the following campaign as starter, but injury to him as well as Moreira saw Marcelo Moretto being signed during the winter break, controversially earning a place in the starting eleven.

 Quim's fortunes turned around at the beginning of 2006–07, as new coach Fernando Santos announced that he would be his main goalkeeper.
 Subsequently, the player rarely put in a bad performance since regaining first-choice status, even when the manager was dismissed early into the next season.

 In 2008–09, with Benfica retaining the same three goalkeepers under Quique Sánchez Flores, Quim started the campaign, lost the job to Moreira in between, was even demoted to third-string (with Moretto starting in the Taça da Liga) and finished again as starter, with the team eventually ranking third.
 He also took the field in the final of the latter competition, and saved three penalty shoot-out attempts against Sporting CP for the win.